How to Use Spray Paint {The COMPLETE Guide}

 - Check the weather.
 Always double-check specific guidelines on the back of your paint can, but generally you shouldn’t spray paint if it’s less than 50 degrees or higher than 90 degrees, and the humidity should be no higher than 65%.
 Extreme temperatures can mess with how the paint cures and destroy your finish.

 - Protect your work area.
-Some overspray is inevitable with spray paint, so you should always lay down a drop cloth and cover up anything in the vicinity that you don’t want to accidentally get paint on.
+Some overspray is inevitable with spray paint.
+You should always lay down a drop cloth or tarp and cover up anything in the vicinity that you don’t want to accidentally get paint droplets on.
 Painter’s tape is your best friend here.
 If you’re working outside, it’s also a good idea to place your project in an area that’s relatively protected from the wind so you don’t get bits of leaves or bugs in the paint!

 - Thoroughly clean your project.
 Rubbing alcohol or mineral spirits are both great options for cleaning your project and ensuring any lingering dirt is removed before you paint!
-Be sure to wipe any sanding dust off of wood pieces, and allow the piece to fully dry from any cleaning solution before you begin painting.
+Be sure to wipe any sanding dust off of wood pieces with a tack cloth, and allow the piece to fully dry from any cleaning solution before you begin painting.

 - Start by shaking your can.
 You should shake it until you hear rattling, and then keep shaking vigorously for a solid minute before you begin painting.
 This is a tempting step to skip, but don’t do it!
 The more well-mixed your spray paint is, the better your results will be.

 - Keep the can 6-8 inches away from your project.
-If you get too close, you’ll get drippy paint – but if you get too far away, you’ll have lots of overspray and uneven coverage!
-About 6-8 inches away is the happy medium for nice, even coverage that shouldn’t drip.
+If you get too close, you’ll get drippy paint.
+But if you get too far away, you’ll have lots of overspray and uneven coverage!
+About 6-8 inches away is the happy medium for a nice, even coat that shouldn’t drip.

 - Use long, sweeping motions.
 Keep your arm moving while you work and slowly sweep the can from side to side along your project.
-Try to begin pulling the trigger just off to the side of the project and spray all the way until you go off the other side – this will help prevent any drippy parts along the edges!
+Try to begin pulling the trigger just off to the side of the project and spray all the way until you go off the other side.
+This will help prevent any drippy parts or excess paint along the edges!

 - Do multiple, thin coats.
 This is key and where so many people struggle.
 Your first coat of spray paint won’t look good or cover well.
-Neither will your second.
+Neither will your second coat.
 That’s how it’s supposed to be.
-You should do multiple thin coats (plan on at least 3) over the entire project before you expect to see actual full coverage.
+You should do multiple thin coats of paint (plan on at least 3) over the entire project before you expect to see actual full coverage.
 If you try to cover the whole thing in one to two coats, it will be way too thick, very drippy, and just messy.
 Resist the urge!
-Also, for best results, it helps if you switch up the direction you’re spraying with each coat (for example, spray vertically the first time, then horizontally on the next coat).
+Also, for best results, it helps if you switch up the direction you’re spraying with each coat.
+For example, spray vertically the first time, then horizontally on the next coat.

 - Now, leave it alone!
 I find that spray paint generally requires a little more cure time than latex paint to really achieve full durability.
-I try to leave my spray painting projects alone for a solid 24-48 hours after I finish them to allow the paint to dry all the way before I put it back into place.
+I try to leave my spray painting projects alone for a solid 24-48 hours after I finish them.
+This allows the paint to dry all the way before I put it back into place.

 Do you always have to prime?